Wednesday, May 31, 2023

 This is why upshifting is useful and safer as well, especially on a heavier electric bike.
 When riding downhill at a 5 or 10% decline you might be fine staying in whatever gear you’re already in, especially if it’s a short decline.
 However, at a 15% or 20% decline, shifting into the highest gear (which is also the hardest or “slowest” of gears) will keep your speed a little more steady and make you feel more in control.

-Of course on steep descents, I still use the brake quite a bit.
+Of course, on steep declines, I still use the brake quite a bit.
 You can learn more about calculating how steep an incline or decline is here.

-The fact is, on a heavy e-bike, you’ll get moving pretty fast, and more quickly, if you stay at a lower gear because the mass of the bike will move you faster than on a standard bike.
+The fact is, on a heavy e-bike, you’ll get moving pretty quickly if you stay in lower gear.
+This is because the mass of the bike will move you faster than on a standard bike.

 Follow these steps for shifting to get a feel for your gears and to learn how to shift them efficiently.
 Practicing shifting before going on a major ride is a good idea for any beginner e-bike rider, even if you have practice changing gears on a standard bike.
 After all, e-bikes have the additional component of motor power to deal with and are typically quite a bit heavier and faster.

-Tip #1- Practice Using Gears on Flat Surface
+Tip #1- Practice Using Gears on a Flat Surface

 Practice pedaling on a relatively flat straight-away and then continuing to pedal while shifting up or down one gear with the right side shifters.
 Continue to pedal throughout the gear change.
 Change gears up and down a number of times, but only one at a time.

-Tip #2- Riding at a Consistent Speed in Each Gear
+Tip #2- Ride at a Consistent Speed in Each Gear

 Now practice riding with a consistent cadence.
 After each gear change, get a feel for the change in the pressure of your pedal.
 Notice how it makes it harder or easier, or slower or faster, to pedal.
 Practice keeping your pedaling speed the same as you move forward and continue to change gears.